Skip to main content

 The Board of Commissioners

-The CHE is governed by a board of 15 members appointed by the Governor.
+The CHE is governed by a board of 15 members appointed by the governor.
 There are four statewide at-large members, with one appointed as chair; one member from each of the state’s seven Congressional Districts; three members who serve as college and university trustees representing the public sectors of higher learning, which include research institutions, four-year comprehensive teaching institutions, and technical colleges; and one non-voting ex officio member who serves as a president of an independent college representing the independent higher learning institutions.

-Members representing Congressional Districts are appointed by the Governor upon recommendation of a majority of the State Senators and House members comprising the District’s legislative delegation.
+Members representing Congressional Districts are appointed by the governor upon recommendation of a majority of the State Senators and House members comprising the District’s legislative delegation.
 The remaining members are recommended and appointed on the advice and consent of the Senate.
 Commissioners serve four-year terms, except for the institutional representatives, who serve two-year terms.
 All members continue to serve until a replacement is named.

 As outlined in its enabling legislation, the Commission can organize its membership into standing committees as it sees fit.
 The Commission has four standing committees at present: the Executive Committee, the Committee on Academic Affairs and Licensing, the Committee on Access & Equity and Student Services, and the Committee on Finance & Facilities.
 These committees each specialize in a subject important to the Commission’s statutory mission, intake related proposals and information, and make policy recommendations to the Commission for final approval.
 Board members serve on one or more committee(s).